-If your answer to any of these questions is yes, then please read on or click on the link to my website to find out more about me and how I may be able to support you.
+If your answer to any of these questions is yes, then please read on or click on the link to my website to find out more about me and how my workshops may be able to support you.

-I am an experienced Clinical Psychologist, with over 10 years' experience in the NHS, based in Chalfont St Giles, Buckinghamshire and I offer evidence-based psychological assessment and therapy over video or in the outdoors.
+I am a Buckinghamshire-based Clinical Psychologist, with over 10 years' experience in the NHS, and I am developing evidence-based workshops to help people live better with their health condition.
 I create a space where people feel comfortable and safe and their experiences and feelings are acknowledged and validated.
 With this foundation I am passionate about supporting people to thrive and achieve goals in line with what matters most to them.